-- Aid in all functions of the body like maintaining body temperature, breathing and digesting the foods we ingest.
+- Aid in all of the functions of the body such as maintaining body temperature, breathing and digesting the foods we eat.

-In fact, they are harming the body.
+In fact, they are doing more harm than good!
 Junk food can make a person feel full enough to the point that they stop eating healthy foods altogether.

 When someone does not obtain an adequate amount of nutrients from healthy foods, it’s called malnutrition.